zeroluck/docs/sources/cluster/index.md

 5. Copy the private key to `host-2` and put it into the same file there

 6. Generate certificate/key pair that will be used to establish SSL protection layer for incoming connections by running next commands on <code>host-1</code> (location of the files and their names are hardcoded into executable).
-Don't fill any fields, just hit `Enter` accepting default values
+Don't fill any fields, just hit `Enter` accepting default values:

 ```
 openssl genrsa -out /etc/csync2_ssl_key.pem 1024